celebrate the changing of our north star

 It’s a little-known fact that the North Star that was overhead when the pyramids were built is not the same as our North Star now (Polaris).
 A slight wobble in Earth’s rotation (Axial Precession) causes the stars above our Polar Axis to shift slowly over time.
 Our “guiding light” changes.
-We’re curious how a transition on this celestial scale would be marked and celebrated here on Earth.
+We’re curious how a transition on this celestial scale will be ritualized and celebrated here on Earth.

 At its core, Jump!Star is about recalibrating our relationship with time by asking us to think on a much longer timescale than humans usually do.
 It gives us the opportunity to imagine how we hope life will be in a thousand years, and then reverse-engineer those hopes into the kinds of decisions we need to make now for that future to become a reality.
 The combined strength of our collaborating communities around the country, in conjunction with our team members in New York, Los Angeles and Berlin, constructs a model of cooperation that is the generative foundation of this project.